A 401(k) can help

 And when it comes to limiting the administrative burden, we are proud to offer full ERISA 3(16) fiduciary services to take on the work and liability for administering your company’s 401(k).
 With payroll integration and recurring, automatic compliance checks, ForUsAll takes on much of your plan’s daily operations, Form 5500 completion and will even have your Form 5500 signed, so that you can lessen the administrative risks in your 401(k) and reduce the liability of offering a 401(k).

-If you are looking to join the 44% of small businesses with a retirement plan, and want to outsource your 401(k) plan’s administration to an expert retirement advisor, talk to ForUsAll today.
+If you are looking to join the 44% of small businesses with a retirement plan, and want to outsource your 401(k) plan’s administration to an plan administrator, talk to ForUsAll today.